GazzaJ/CI-MS3-W3Recipes/README.md

 I have used Google fonts for each of my builds to date as it has an extensive library of fonts and is simple and reliable to use.
 ![Google Fonts]https://fonts.google.com/?preview.text=Hello%20World!&preview.text_type=custom "Google Fonts" After some experimentation I settled on the following font styles:
- - Main Website Title and occasional text
+ - Main Website Title and occasional text (Shrikhand)
 It was important to have a font which was clear and readable.
 I was also looking for bolder/thicker fornt for impact.
 ![Font](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/shrikhand.jpg) "Shrikhand"

- - Page headings
+ - Page headings (Galada)
 For these I was looking for a more relaxed, fun font with a slightly cursive style and a bit of weight.
 ![Font](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/galada.jpg) "Galada"

- - Recipe Titles
+ - Recipe Titles (Molle)
 I just had to use this font style!
 Something about it elicited a positive reaction with me and just seemed to work for the Recipe cards.
 ![Font](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/molle.jpg) "Molle"

- - Recipe Detail
+ - Recipe Detail (Happy Monkey)
 Given the recipe notebook style I was trying to achieve I wanted a font which lokked more natural and 'written' than the typical online typography.
 ![Font](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/happy-monkey.jpg) "Happy Monkey"

 ##### **Imagery**